-Is there anything still going for this project or is it one big, British s***coin, that’s the question.
-Does it have a ‘weapon of mass adoption’ in its masterplan, or is it doomed to be overtaken by smarter chains and start fading out?
+Is there anything still going for this project or is it one of the many s***coins, that’s the question?
+Does it have a ‘weapon of mass adoption’ in its master-plan, or is it doomed to be overtaken by smarter chains and start fading out?

 Well, even if a coin does have great tech (which helps) crypto is still a space where adoption is the biggest breaker, and Electroneum has always gone for adoption.